briansimiyuj/doctor-appointment-app/README.md

       2. Create a SectionHeader component and mount it on the ReviewsSection Component and pass `average` as `rating.average` and `total` as `rating.total`
       3. Create a ReviewsList component and mount it on the ReviewsSection Component and pass `reviews` as `reviews`
          a.
 Loop through `reviews` and create a ReviewItem component for each review with `review` as `review` prop
+         b.
+Create a ReviewItem component to display the review's `review` and `rating` and mount it on the ReviewsList Component